hexalang/Hexa/docs/reference.md

 a?[0] // Optional index access -> null if array is null a![0] // Force index access -> exception if array is null

-// Double exclamation mark is not allowed to type because it implies some other "not just !" operator exists to the reader
+// Double exclamation mark is not allowed to type because
+// it would imply that some other "not just !" operator exists to the reader
 // x = value!! // Error: not allowed to avoid confusion

 // Escape hatch